 Butterflies included swallowtails, wood whites, sooty copper, red admiral, speckled wood, red admiral, Weaver's, Glanville and marsh fritillaries.
 Dingy skippers and small heaths were also common.

 The camera trap captured a, badger, hedgehog, fox, a wonderful porcupine and a bizarre group of 4 dogs.
 Roe deer, wild boar and porcupine were on the trap between 8-15 March.
-Flash video of the porcupine below.

 1st.
 I spent late afternoon at Northwick Warth and saw 5 little ringed plovers, a dark-bellied brent goose, about 20 sand martins, 2 swallows, 3 white wagtails and 50+meadow pipits.
 I heard my first willow warbler of the year.
 As I was leaving I saw 2 short-eared owls in the distance, so headed to Aust Warth to photograph them.
 At least 3 were present, and a weasel popped up at close range.